yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

     ![](./images/1.4.png " ")

-- In the Identity Cloud Service Console, click on the user icon in the top right corner and select **My AccessTokens**.
+- In the Identity Cloud Service Console, click on the user icon in the top right corner and select **My Access Tokens**.

     ![](./images/1.5.png " ")